hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/cleaning_data.md

 - Duplicates occur when there are multiple identical or very similar entries in the dataset.
 Inconsistent data entries can arise due to data entry errors and variations in data sources.
 Below I will delete or drop columms that have no signifance or are redundant.
 - Data Type Conversion: In datasets, I have encountered data that is stored in the wrong data type.
 For example, numeric values may be stored as text or dates may be stored as strings.
 I will address that below.
 - Adding a different table to do all of cleaning on and calling them "tablename"_clean.
 Before that I used the name, "tablename"_backup.
 This is to ensure that In don't lose any of the original data incase I make errors that are irreversible.
 - Better Readability: Renaming columns to more descriptive and meaningful names.
+- Change the time to a better format as a timestamp datatype which is hours and minutes